liubgithub/maptalks.featurelayer/README.md

 A layer of maptalks used for arcgis featurelayer.

-some instruction:
+some instruction:</br>
-1、The proxy/proxy.ashx file is used for cross-origin request 2、The demo file show a demo using maptalks.featurelayer.js
+1、The proxy/proxy.ashx file is used for cross-origin request</br>
+2、The demo file show a demo using maptalks.featurelayer.js